LEADING OFF: La Russa & Baker, Red Sox vs Rays as ALDS begin

 Tingler presided over the biggest collapse in franchise history just a season after finishing second in voting for NL Manager of the Year.

 General manager A.J.
 Preller announced the move three days after the Padres finished third in the NL West at 79-83.
-Preller said Tingler, his friend from their time together in Texas, will be given the opportunity to remain in the organization.
+Preller said Tingler will be given the opportunity to remain in the organization.

 ”Ultimately, I felt like this was a change we needed to make in order to get us on that big stage,” Preller said. ”We feel like we have a talented roster and we have a team that should play into October.
 The decision today reflects that.”